txthinking/brook/README.md

 | Body       | bytes  | HTTP response body            | /       |
 | ...        | string | other fields are HTTP headers | /       |

-`out`, must be set to a response
+`out`, must be set to an unmodified or modified response

 ## Modules

 In Brook GUI, scripts are abstracted into **Modules**.
-There are already [some modules](https://github.com/txthinking/brook/blob/master/programmable/modules/), and thre is no magic, it just automatically combine [_header.tengo](https://github.com/txthinking/brook/blob/master/programmable/modules/_header.tengo) and [_footer.tengo](https://github.com/txthinking/brook/blob/master/programmable/modules/_footer.tengo), so you only need to write the module itself.
+There are already [some modules](https://github.com/txthinking/brook/blob/master/programmable/modules/), and there is no magic, it just automatically combine [_header.tengo](https://github.com/txthinking/brook/blob/master/programmable/modules/_header.tengo) and [_footer.tengo](https://github.com/txthinking/brook/blob/master/programmable/modules/_footer.tengo), so you only need to write the module itself.

 ```
 modules = append(modules, {